AI Release Engineering

 # Audit: full agent operation log queryable without opening a UI

-Every autonomous agent deployed through FeatBit has staged capability expansion, OTel-correlated evaluation, and autonomous or operator-triggered rollback — open source, self-hostable, in five minutes.
+A well-instrumented agent deployed through FeatBit can support staged capability expansion, OTel-correlated evaluation, and autonomous or operator-triggered rollback — open source and self-hostable.